Responsibility &

 President & Chief Executive Officer

-A message from President & Chief Executive Officer, Jean-Luc Bruandet
+A message from Jean-Luc Bruandet, President & Chief Executive Officer

-As this report demonstrates, Lactalis American Group remains a conscientious and effective contributor towards our plans for sustainability.
-As a leader in dairy, we acknowledge the impact our business decisions make on people and communities.
-We will continue to use our expertise in dairy to help contribute to the long-term sustainability of our society and our planet.
+As we are driving our business for successful growth, we recognize the impact our decisions make on people and communities.
+We will continue to use our dairy expertise to contribute to the long-term sustainability of our society and our planet.

 Jean Luc Bruandet